Do you pray the 15 Mysteries of the Rosary?

-This isn't exactly a topic that I would spend much time and energy teaching because most children feel sorrow without much explanation.
+This is not exactly a topic that I would spend much time and energy teaching because most children feel sorrow without much explanation.
 One simple explanation can be enough.

-"The First Sorrowful Mystery, the Crowning with Thorns, for an increase in the supernatural virtue of humility."
+"The Third Sorrowful Mystery, the Crowning with Thorns, for an increase in the supernatural virtue of humility."